pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 # for details, and please remove these comments before submitting for review.
 ---

+Deploying and managing containerized workloads is one of the fastest-growing areas for Pulumi.
+Standing up managed container services and Kubernetes clusters is a common area for automation, and many of our customers use Pulumi to automate building and publishing images to their registry of choice.

-We are thrilled to introduce the latest addition to the Pulumi Package Ecosystem -- the new _Docker Build_ provider, designed to streamline and enhance Docker image builds.
+Given this critical use case, we are thrilled to introduce the latest addition to the Pulumi Ecosystem: the new _Docker Build_ provider, designed to streamline and modernize Docker image builds.

-This addition builds on the solid foundation of our widely utilized [Docker](https://github.com/pulumi/pulumi-docker) provider.
+This addition builds on the solid foundation of our highly utilized [Pulumi Docker] provider and elevates the `docker.Image` resource -- one of the most heavily used and most uniquely powerful resources in the Pulumi ecosystem -- into its own new dedicated package.
-By embracing the power of Docker's [BuildKit] technology, this provider enhances your building experience, allowing you to modernize your image builds.
-This launch signifies our ongoing commitment to advancing technology and empowering developers to achieve new heights in container management.

-The Docker Build provider is crafted to optimize the efficiency and versatility of Docker builds and offers developers a more potent and flexible approach to building Docker images, ensuring that they can achieve high performance and scalability in their deployment workflows.
+By fully embracing the power of [BuildKit], the Docker Build provider brings with it many new features to support best-in-class Docker capabilities that developers will love.

-The new provider exposes the full power of Docker's next-gen [buildx](https://docs.docker.com/reference/cli/docker/buildx/build/) functionality and includes key features such as,
+The new provider exposes Docker's next-gen [buildx](https://docs.docker.com/reference/cli/docker/buildx/build/) interface, so now even your most complex Docker images can be handled by Pulumi.
+This is a remarkably flexible and versatile tool for building images, and includes key features such as,

 * __Multi-platform image support__: Build images that run seamlessly across different hardware architectures.

-* __Advanced caching mechanisms__: Utilize various caching strategies to speed up builds and reduce resource consumption.
+* __Advanced caching mechanisms__: Speed up builds and reduce resource consumption by utilizing cache backends like S3, GitHub Actions, local disk, and more.

-* __Support for secrets and Pulumi [ESC](../environments-secrets-configurations-management) (Environments, Secrets and Configuration)__: Safely manage sensitive information and configuration with first-class support, integrating seamlessly into your deployment workflows.
+* __Support for build secrets__: Unlike building images with the `docker` CLI, which requires juggling environment variables or files on disk, Pulumi's first-class support for secrets means you can now safely and easily incorporate sensitive information into your builds.
+  And with Pulumi's [Environments, Secrets, and Configuration](../environments-secrets-configurations-management) (ESC) it is easy to safely share these secrets with other developers and teams.

 * __Support for multiple export types__: Increase the power and flexibility of your workflows by exporting your images to registries, disk, or blob storage.

 * __Support for Docker Build Cloud__: Take advantage of [Docker Build Cloud](https://www.docker.com/products/build-cloud/) to scale your build processes effortlessly and manage build resources dynamically, enhancing productivity and performance.

-For background, the [Docker provider] was first introduced in 2018 and has seen wide adoption.
+For background, the [Pulumi Docker] provider was first introduced in 2018 and has seen wide adoption.
 Over the years Pulumi has continued our investment in it, notably introducing a version 4.0 [last year](../build-images-50x-faster-docker-v4) and additional